Recent publications on the theme:

 3 National Housing Authority of Thailand.
 By director of Department of Housing development studies.
 10-11-2017 presented in Bonn, Germany.

 Building growth-houses at the start, with expansion possibilities on ground floor.
-Also semi-detached and row houses designed.
-This concept has great opportinities for incremental growth on ground floor.
+Also semi-detached and row houses were designed.
+This concept has opportinities for incremental growth on ground floor.

 4 Manaus, Brazil, Multi-story incremental proposal by Portugal, Harper and Shaikley.